Home

 O

-operating margin: Tells how much of every dollar in sales or revenue the company has left after paying all the costs of the business.
+Operating margin or operating profit margin: Tells how much of every dollar in sales or revenue the company has left after paying all the costs of the business.
 Value investors prefer to invest in companies with high operating margins that provide a cushion if the company has to be flexible on price, or when costs rise.
 Calculated by dividing operating income by net revenue, and expressed as a percentage.

-option: A financial derivative that represents a contract sold by one person, an option writer to another, the option holder.
+Option: A financial derivative that represents a contract sold by one person, an option writer to another, the option holder.
 The contract offers the buyer the right, but not the obligation, to buy (call) or sell (put) a stock at an agreed-upon price called the strike price during a certain period of time or on a specific date called the exercise date.

 Back to Index